Homesteading Family Logo

 I also love that you can make pickled eggs with all kinds of eggs.
 Unlike other preservation methods, you can use store-bought eggs, farm-fresh eggs, or even farm eggs you’ve had to wash after bringing them in from the coop.

 This recipe can be stored in the refrigerator for many, many months.
-Watch this easy tutorial for step by step instructions.
+Check out the video tutorial to see how easy this pickled egg recipe is to make.

 The perfect pickled eggs start off with the perfect hard-boiled eggs.
-I’ve tried all kinds of methods for hard boiling eggs, and the very best tip I know is to let your eggs age on the counter for about a week before hard-boiling them.
+I’ve tried all kinds of methods for hard-boiling eggs, and the very best tip I know is to let your farm-fresh eggs age on the counter for about a week before hard-boiling them.

 If you’re using store-bought eggs, your eggs are probably old enough to boil straight from the grocery store (do not keep store-bought eggs on the counter as they’ve already been washed and will not keep at room temperature).